MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 ```

 **Put the app behind a load balancer**
-Why :
-- loa

-- Create a load balancer (with a target group and a)

 **Use your own domain name**
 - Buying a domain name on Route 53